-The port settings page allows the IP address of a port to be manually assigned.
-To do so, select the radio button Use the following IP address.
+To manually assign an IP address to a port, select the radio button Use the following IP address.
 The fields IP Address, Netmask and Gateway are now available to be filled in.
 When all fields are complete, click the Save button.
 A reboot is required for the changes to take effect.

-Licence Keys
+4.5 Licence Keys